2007 NBA All-Star Game: Venues

 The choice to choose Las Vegas as the location was widely regarded as a bid by the city to give it its first major sports franchise.
 Mayor Oscar Goodman met with David Stern to discuss the possibility during the events.
 On April 5, Goodman sent a letter to the commissioner, requesting a meeting to sort out the matter.
 All-Star MVP and former teammates Kobe Bryant and Shaquille O'Neal welcomed the possibility, amid the gambling.

 All-Star Game

 Coaches

 Mike D'Antoni (left) and Eddie Jordan (right) were selected as the West and East head coach, respectively.

 The coach whose team has the best record in its conference is granted the right to coach their team.
-However, despite this rule, no one is allowed to coach in three consecutive All-Star Games.
-The Dallas Mavericks' Avery Johnson, who coached the West last year, fell under this rule so Mike D'Antoni of the Phoenix Suns took his place.
-The East's coach was Eddie Jordan of the Washington Wizards, as Flip Saunders was ineligible due to coaching the East last year.
+However, despite this rule, no one is allowed to coach in consecutive All-Star Games.
+The West's coach was Mike D'Antoni of the Phoenix Suns, as Avery Johnson, head coach of the Western Conference leader Dallas Mavericks, was ineligible due to coaching the West last year.
+The East's coach was Eddie Jordan of the Washington Wizards, as Flip Saunders, head coach of the Eastern Conference leader Detroit Pistons, was also ineligible due to coaching the East last year.